-The team will also use a micro-tunnelling machine (similar to a tunnel-boring machine but on a smaller scale) to drive underneath Church Street, from Parramatta River to Centenary Square, to construct drainage.
+The team will also use a micro-tunnelling machine (similar to a tunnel-boring machine but on a smaller scale) to drive underneath Church Street, from Centenary Square to Parramatta River, to construct drainage.
 This is intended to reduce anticipated noise and impact from the work, compared to street level works.
-The tunnel will be about six metres below the surface, and launched from a pit on the south side of Lennox Bridge.
+The tunnel will be about six metres below the surface, and launched from a pit in Centenary Square.

 Keeping you informed

 Transport for NSW is committed to providing regular and frequent information to the community and local businesses about the Parramatta Light Rail program, to manage impacts and keep people informed.
 For several years now, Transport for NSW place managers have been door-knocking, surveying and talking to businesses along the Parramatta Light Rail alignment to gain a better understanding of how local Parramatta businesses operate, and to provide information and updates about the project.
 We appreciate your patience and invite you to contact us with any questions or concerns.